Caumpes History, Family Crest & Coats of Arms

 The surname Caumpes was first found in Cambridgeshire, where they held a family seat from ancient times.

-Important Dates for the Caumpes family
+Early History of the Caumpes family

 This web page shows only a small excerpt of our Caumpes research.
 Another 283 words (20 lines of text) covering the years 1086, 1206, 1273, 1273, 1273, 1294 and 1500 are included under the topic Early Caumpes History in all our PDF Extended History products and printed products wherever possible.